Analysis | The ‘big lie’ has reached its lazy phase

 On Monday night, NBC News reported on a website run by Elder’s campaign called “Stop CA Fraud.”
 The site reads like it was written by a conspiracy theorist from the future, stating that "[s]tatistical analyses used to detect fraud in elections held in 3rd-world nations … have detected fraud in California resulting in Governor Gavin Newsom being reinstated as governor” — wrong both because Newsom was never not governor and because, of course, the results haven’t yet occurred.
 It claims that "[i]nstances of undocumented ballots have been discovered,” whatever that means, and insists that any future “audit” of the results must be conducted by outside groups, not actual election officials — previewing an Arizona-style partisan review of what happened.

 How transparent is Elder’s fraud allegation?
 At one point, the site claims that the “primary analytical tool used” to show fraud “was Benford’s Law and can be readily reproduced.”
-The goal of that statement is to get credulous people to mutter “ooh, Benford’s Law, wow” and assume that it means anything.
-But, as was explained at length after the 2020 election, Benford’s Law, a statistical analysis considering the distribution of numbers in sets, does not itself prove fraud occurred.
+The goal of that statement is to get credulous people to mutter “Ooh, Benford’s Law, wow” and assume that it means anything.
+But, as was explained at length after the 2020 election, Benford’s law, a statistical analysis considering the distribution of numbers in sets, does not itself prove fraud occurred.
 It is also of debatable use in even spotting possible fraud for a variety of reasons.
-But most importantly, it depends on large data sets for analysis — sets of data that don’t currently exist!
+But most importantly, it depends on large data sets for analysis — sets of data that don’t exist!
 Not only can it not be readily reproduced, it couldn’t have been conducted in the first place.

 All of this is in service of getting people mad.